rust-embedded/discovery/src/10-serial-communication/README.md

 <em>This is what we'll be using.
 I hope your laptop has one!</em>
 </p>

 Nah, don't worry.
-This connector, the DE-9, when out of fashion on PCs quite some time ago; it got replaced by the Universal Serial Bus (USB).
+This connector, the DE-9, went out of fashion on PCs quite some time ago; it got replaced by the Universal Serial Bus (USB).
 We won't be dealing with the DE-9 connector itself but with the communication protocol that this cable is/was usually used for.